-3.1 The Medium Term Financial Plan approved by Council on 23rd February 2017 forecast a cumulative deficit on General Fund Revenue Expenditure of some £61m by 2020/21 with an immediate savings requirement of £22m for

-- 2018/19.
-This is in addition to the current year Directorate savings requirement of £18.7m.
-More recent forecasts indicate an even larger savings requirement will be likely, predominantly as a result of planned significant additional capital investment and the associated costs of increased borrowing. - 3.2 However, there is clear and compelling evidence that savings planned in the areas of Social Services and Corporate Services are unlikely to be fully achieved in the current year, which puts future years in jeopardy. - 3.3 To put it into context, if all planned savings for 2017/18 are achieved it still leaves a gap of £22m to be addressed for 2018/19. - 3.4 The Council's strategy for dealing with ongoing budget reductions and Service reforms Sustainable Swansea is ongoing and it is clear that, whether as a result of commissioning reviews or emergency action being required to produce a balanced budget going forward, there is likely to be considerable cost in relation to change, together with potential significant investment in digital technology solutions. - 3.5 Dealing with the cost of future structural change is a significant financial risk facing the given the scale and pace of budget reductions to be addressed by the Council. - 3.6 Traditionally exit costs in relation to downsizing the organization has been dealt with through the use of the annual contingency fund, currently standing at an annual contribution of £5.4m.
-However, in 2016/17 the total exit costs exceeded the contingency fund, and similar can be expected in 2017/18.
-The first quarter monitoring report estimated £3.5m to be funded from the contingency fund, with a further £3.5m to be funded by the restructuring reserve if necessary.
-This would leave nearly £2m in the contingency fund to mitigate the effect of Directorate pressures. - 3.7 In assessing both the level and use of Earmarked and General reserves, the LAAP bulletin sets out some of the factors that should be considered, including:- - The treatment of demand led pressures - The treatment of planned efficiency savings/productivity gains - The financial risks inherent in any significant new funding partnerships or changes in service delivery - The general financial climate to which the Authority is subject. - 3.8 Having considered the above, and in the context of a medium term financial plan that shows ongoing and sustained budget reductions, it is the opinion of the Section 151 Officer that the Council needs to continue to prepare for significant change in service delivery that will inevitably impact on direct employment levels going forward.
+- 3.1 The Medium Term Financial Plan approved by Council on 6th March 2018 forecast a cumulative deficit on General Fund Revenue Expenditure of some £69m by 2021/22 with an immediate savings requirement of £24m for 2019/20.
+This is in addition to the current year Directorate savings requirement of £16.5m.
+More recent forecasts indicate an even larger savings requirement will be likely, predominantly as a result of unfunded pay pressures and continued demographic pressures as well as the already planned and ultimately significant additional capital investment and the associated costs of borrowing. - 3.2 Equally, there is clear and compelling evidence that savings planned in the areas of Social Services and Corporate Services are unlikely to be fully achieved in the current year, which puts future years savings in jeopardy. - 3.3 To put it into context, if all planned savings for 2018/19 are achieved it still leaves a gap of over £20m to be addressed for 2019/20. - 3.4 The Council's strategy for dealing with ongoing budget reductions and Service reforms Sustainable Swansea is ongoing and it is clear that, whether as a result of commissioning reviews or emergency action being required to produce a balanced budget going forward, there is likely to be considerable cost in relation to change, together with potential significant investment in digital technology solutions. - 3.5 Dealing with the cost of future structural change is a significant financial risk facing the given the scale and pace of budget reductions to be addressed by the Council. - 3.6 Traditionally exit costs in relation to downsizing the organization have been dealt with through the use of the annual contingency fund, currently standing at an annual contribution of £3.45m.
+However, in 2017/18 the total exit costs exceeded the contingency fund, and as there is a reduced contingency fund this year, some exit costs will have to be funded from the Restructure Reserve.
+The first quarter monitoring report estimated £1.4m to be funded from the contingency fund, with a further £1.3m (Schools) to be funded by the restructuring reserve.
+This would leave about £2m in the contingency fund to mitigate the effect of Directorate pressures. - 3.7 In assessing both the level and use of Earmarked and General reserves, the LAAP bulletin sets out some of the factors that should be considered, including:- - The treatment of demand led pressures - The treatment of planned efficiency savings/productivity gains - The financial risks inherent in any significant new funding partnerships or changes in service delivery - The general financial climate to which the Authority is subject.